raspberrypilearning/getting-started-scratch/en/step_14.md

 ---
 title: Use My Blocks to organise code
 ---
-The simplest way to use My Blocks{:class="block3myblocks"} is to help organise your code.
+The simplest way to use `My Blocks`{:class="block3myblocks"} is to help organise your code.
 Here is a simple example.

 ```blocks3
 define move right